About Zia F. Modabber

 • General counsel to Trent Reznor, the Nine Inch Nails frontman turned Oscar-winning film score composer, in all motion picture scoring work, composer contracts and intellectual property matters.

-• Co-lead counsel representing the Estate of Michael Jackson in a royalty dispute with record producer Quincy Jones.
+• Co-lead trial counsel and lead appellate counsel for the Estate of Michael Jackson in a royalty dispute with record producer Quincy Jones.

-• Defended Lance Armstrong in two federal class action lawsuits, one over the sale of his two biographies, and the other over his endorsement of FRS nutritional and performance products.
+• Counsel to Lance Armstrong in two federal class action lawsuits, one over the sale of his two biographies, and the other over his endorsement of FRS nutritional and performance products.

-• Represent former spouse of an R&B legend in a case regarding a critically emerging provision of the 1976 Copyright Act that permits artists to recover copyrights they had previously granted to third-party publishers.
-The musician had filed termination notices and asked a federal court to determine that, when he recovered those copyrights, he would do so free of the 50% interest owned by his former spouse as part of a divorce settlement.
+• Counsel for former spouse of an R&B legend in a critically emerging provision of the 1976 Copyright Act that permits artists to recover copyrights they had previously assigned to third-party publishers.

 Publications